 Trying to make up his mind.

-Before my second, though, who never did anything before he was ready
+Before my second, though, who never did anything before he

 Bursting out and into my arms after an hour and a half.